-- 1 purposes of sections 230.500 investor for the 2 through 230.508 of title 17, Code of Federal Regu-3 lations (or successor regulations), consistent with the 4 goals of promoting capital formation and ensuring 5 qualifying Indian Tribes have the ability to with-6 stand investment loss, on a basis comparable to 7 other legal entities that qualify as accredited inves-8 tors who are not natural persons; "(3) to identify regulatory, legal, or other bar-9 10 riers to increasing investment, business, and eco-11 nomic development, including qualifying or approv-12 ing collateral structures, measurements of economic 13 strength, and contributions of Indian economies in 14 Indian communities through the Authority estab-15 lished under section 4 of the Indian Tribal Regu-16 latory Reform and Business Development Act of 17 2000 (25 U.S.C.
-4301 note); 18 "(4) to ensure consultation with Indian Tribes - "(4) to ensure consultation with Indian Tribes regarding increasing investment in Indian communities and the development of the report required in paragraph (5); and - "(5) not less than once every 2 years, to provide a report to Congress regarding- - 24 "(A) improvements to Indian communities 25 resulting from such initiatives and rec-
+- investor for the purposes of sections 230.500 through 230.508 of title 17, Code of Federal Regu-lations (or successor regulations), consistent with the goals of promoting capital formation and ensuring qualifying Indian Tribes have the ability to with-stand investment loss, on a basis comparable to other legal entities that qualify as accredited inves-tors who are not natural persons; - "(3) to identify regulatory, legal, or other barriers to increasing investment, business, and economic development, including qualifying or approving collateral structures, measurements of economic strength, and contributions of Indian economies in Indian communities through the Authority established under section 4 of the Indian Tribal Regulatory Reform and Business Development Act of 2000 (25 U.S.C.
+4301 note); - "(4) to ensure consultation with Indian Tribes regarding increasing investment in Indian communities and the development of the report required in paragraph (5); and - "(5) not less than once every 2 years, to provide a report to Congress regarding- - 24 "(A) improvements to Indian communities 25 resulting from such initiatives and rec-

 1 ommendations for promoting sustained growth 2 of the Tribal economies; 3 "(B) results of the study and collaboration 4 regarding the necessary changes referenced in 5 paragraph (2) and the impact of allowing In- 6 dian Tribes to qualify as an accredited investor; 7 and 8 "(C) the identified regulatory, legal, and 9 other barriers referenced in paragraph (3).
 10 "(b) Waiver.-For assistance provided pursuant to 11 section 108 of the Community Development Banking and 12 Financial Institutions Act of 1994 (12 U.S.C.
 4707) to 13 benefit Native Community Development Financial Institu- 14 tions, as defined by the Secretary of the Treasury, section 15 108(e) of such Act shall not apply.
-16 "(c) Indian Economic Development Feasibility 17 Study.- 18 "(1) In General.-The Government Account- 19 ability Office shall conduct a study and, not later 20 than 18 months after the date of enactment of this 21 subsection, submit to the Committee on Indian Af- 22 fairs of the Senate and the Committee on Natural 23 Resources of the House of Representatives a report 24 on the findings of the study and recommendations.
+16 "(c) Indian Economic Development Feasibility 17 STUDY.- 18 "(1) In General.-The Government Account- 19 ability Office shall conduct a study and, not later 20 than 18 months after the date of enactment of this 21 subsection, submit to the Committee on Indian Af- 22 fairs of the Senate and the Committee on Natural 23 Resources of the House of Representatives a report 24 on the findings of the study and recommendations.